 Maggie Devine, Social Value Manager at Travis Perkins Managed Services, said: “We are extremely proud to enable Karbon Homes and Mental Health Matters to extend the mental health service in Derwentside.
-We understand the value the project will have upon the community and we strive to support social progress and equality within the communities where we work.
+We understand the social value the project will have upon the community, and we strive to support social progress and equality within the communities where we work.

 “We are looking forward to seeing the progress that’s made to tackle the stigma surrounding mental health and seeing individuals thrive in their community, whilst developing the strength of our partnership with Karbon Homes.”

 Julie Haley, Head of Social Care from Mental Health Matters said: “We are really excited to be working with Karbon Homes.
 The opportunity to deliver amazing support services to Karbon residents is one that MHM are thrilled to offer.”

 A 24-hour helpline is available, so residents have support whenever and wherever they need it and a support worker is available to provide support and advice.